-Cyberlux Corporation (the "Company") is incorporated under the laws of the State of Nevada.
-The Company, which has transitioned from a development state enterprise, develops, manufactures and markets long-term portable lighting products for commercial and industrial users.
-While the Company has generated revenues from its sale of products, the Company has incurred expenses, and sustained losses.
+Cyberlux Corporation (the "Company") is in the development stage and its effort have been principally devoted to seeking profitable business opportunities.
+To date the Company has incurred expenses and has sustained losses.
 Consequently, its operations are subject to all risks inherent in the establishment of a new business enterprise.
-As of March 31, 2005, the Company has accumulated losses of \$11,271,344.
+For the period from inception through June 30 2004, the Company has accumulated losses of \$6,820,048.